Configuring Linux Network

 Important stuff to know while Configuring Linux Network environment

-Besides the above things, following are few other important stuff to know while Configuring Linux Network environment
+Besides the above things, the following are a few other important stuff to know while Configuring a Linux Network environment

-The Telnet is a software which used for accessing a computer remotely.
-Telnet is one of the most used software and it is also very popular, but it is terminal or more preferably console based.
+The Telnet is software used for accessing a computer remotely.
+Telnet is one of the most used software, and it is also very popular, but it is terminal or, more preferably, console-based.
 It is based on UNIX.
 However, the major downside of this application is that this is highly insecure.
 Anyone can view and trace the Linux network information being sent.
 This info can also be sniffed via lots of software such as the Ettercap or Wireshark.
-There is, however, an encrypted version which is used instead of the basic telnet known as SSH (Secure Shell), which requires a PGP key to authenticate to the remote host.
-Similar software is also available for Windows which is known as putty.
-Both of this software is interoperable.
+There is, however, an encrypted version that is used instead of the basic telnet known as SSH (Secure Shell), which requires a PGP key to authenticate to the remote host.
+Similar software is also available for Windows, which is known as putty.
+Both of these software is interoperable.
 SSH can be installed via the following command:

 |$ sudo apt-get install OpenSSH-server|

-VNC or more commonly known as Virtual Network Connection is a Graphical User Interface which does the same work as that of telnet or X-window but on a Virtual Machine basis.
-The Administrator uses an IP address and a password for an authentication.
-It is somewhat similar to that of a mstsc of Windows where one can get a GUI of the remote host, but VNC is much less resource consuming than the Window’s ones.
-Linux Administrators, most of the time prefer a Shell login such as the SSH, since it does most of the job via terminal and is the least resource consuming from all of them.
+VNC or more commonly known as Virtual Network Connection is a Graphical User Interface that does the same work as that of telnet or X-window but on a Virtual Machine basis.
+The Administrator uses an IP address and a password for authentication.
+It is somewhat similar to that of an mstsc of Windows, where one can get a GUI of the remote host, but VNC is much less resource-consuming than the Window’s ones.
+Linux Administrators, most of the time, prefer a Shell login such as the SSH since it does most of the job via terminal and is the least resource-consuming from all of them.